Model Context Protocol (MCP)

 Find the main MCP documentation here.

 The Agent Protocol, defined by LangChain.ai, is a framework-agnostic API for serving LLM-based agents in production environments.
-It centers around three key concepts:
+It centers around three key concepts:- Runs: APIs for executing an agent.

 OpenAPI specification